WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 A dozen of traditional houses have been transformed into minshuku (Japanese family inn).

 However, it gets full very quickly as there aren’t many rooms.
-So we highly recommend to book as early as possible to enjoy this unique experience in Japan.
+So we highly recommend booking as early as possible to enjoy this unique experience in Japan.

 How to get to Shirakawa-go?